 Because they were clear about what they wanted.

 Because some people just don't want a public proposal.

 I wanted to propose to my wife at our favorite pub on New Year's Eve, right as the ball hit zero, with her sister and her sister's boyfriend in attendance.
 She somehow got wind and put an absolute stop to it.
-She did not want to be proposed to in public, and made it very clear she would say No in as public a manner as possible if I still did it.So I delayed the proposal two months until the end of February on our Valentine's Day date (I had been out of town for two weeks starting on the 13th).
+She want to be proposed to in public, and made it very clear she would say No in as public a manner as possible if I still did it.So I delayed the proposal two months until the end of February on our Valentine's Day date (I had been out of town for two weeks starting on the 13th).
 Took her out for dinner, then took her to our favorite spot on the mountain that overlooked the entire city and the lake and the cruise ship and did it there at midnight.
-Public proposals can be really tacky if not done right or if you don't know your partner.
+Public proposals can be really tacky if not done right or if you don't know your partner. did not

 Because sometimes it's just too soon.